mikeal/block-box/README.md

-we can use in combination with the `codec`, so these features of "fatness" in the pointer make their way into CID in a seamless way because they arrive in the form of verificability improvements to the `multihash` address space.
+we can use in combination with the `codec`, so these features of "fatness" in the pointer make their way into CID in a seamless way because they arrive in the form of verifiability improvements to the `multihash` address space.

 Note that ALL of these multihashes represent full verifiability of all the others.